 This is the view from the top of Mesa Arch in Canyonlands National Park.
 Standing on top of the arch was quite scary.
 The arch spans fifty feet across the top of a 500-foot vertical cliff.
 The arch itself is not very wide.
 I felt like I was standing on top of the world.
 Although we saw several visitors walk across the arch the day we were there I could only stand at the beginning of the arch and would not recommend anyone trying to walk the length of the arch.
 It’s a long way down!

-Sunrise at Mesa Arch Utah revealed Washer Woman Arch which can be seen in the distance just as the sun was making its first appearance.
+Sunrise revealed Washer Woman Arch which can be seen in the distance just as the sun was making its first appearance.
 Washer Woman is an arch resembling a woman standing at a wash tub washing clothes.
 Below is White Rim Canyon, carved over years by the Colorado River.
 The La Sal Mountains can be seen in the distance beyond the canyon.

-Mesa Arch at sunrise would have to be one of the more spectacular experiences in Canyonlands National Park.
+Sunrise at this spot would have to be one of the more spectacular experiences in Canyonlands National Park.
 The scenery here is amazing any time of day but standing in front of this arch witnessing the beginning of a new day is spectacular!

 Have you been to Mesa Arch in Canyonlands National Park?
 Would you like to see more from Utah?
 Let us know in the Comments Below.
 There is no need to sign up to leave a Comment.
 We have much more on Utah if you are interested.